 Building your history with Amex

 A great card to consider is the new Amex Green Card.
 That’s a solid points earning card that earns 3X on travel and dining and comes with credits for CLEAR and Lounge Buddy that can allow you to offset the annual fee.
-It’s known for being one of the easiest Amex cards to get approved for so it’s a good way to start building up your credit history.
+It’s known for being one of the easier Amex cards to get approved for so it’s a good way to start building up your credit history.

 How long to wait